rishichawda/rishikc.com/src/content/blog/managing-react-application-state-without-redux/index.md

 }, reducer);
 ```

 But where do we initialize our state?
-Well, this needs to be done inside the root component since Hooks can only be called/used inside a functional component.
-Let's add this to our `App.js` file and use the classic example of making a simple counter.
+Let’s add this to our `App.js` file and use the classic example of making a simple counter.

 `gist:rishichawda/853c751bb5c27eee52b0f504c39ac7e2#App.js`